haplo-org/haplo-safe-view-templates/README.md

 * Values from the view, which are simple bare words.
 Use `.` as a separator to access nested values. `.` on it's own refers to the current view, eg a value when iterating over a list.

 * HTML tags with attributes.
 These form part of the language, and so are properly parsed and validated.
-Tags must be balanced.
+Tag names are lower case only.
+Tags must be balanced, except for the [void tags defined in the HTML spec](http://www.w3.org/TR/html-markup/syntax.html#syntax-elements) which must not have close tags.

 * Literal strings in `" "`, with quotes escaped as `\"`